iobis/pacman-final-training/README.md

 The pipeline results are also available as a `phyloseq` object, which makes it very convenient to analyse the dataset in R. To read more about this data format, continue to the [phyloseq website](https://joey711.github.io/phyloseq/import-data.html#phyloseq-ize_data_already_in_r).

-For example, to visualize the taxonomic composition of the dataset as a Krona plot, run the following code in an R notebook:
+:point_right: For example, to visualize the taxonomic composition of the dataset as a Krona plot, run the following code in an R notebook:

 ```R
 library(dplyr)